create3000/x_ite/docs/_posts/setup-a-localhost-server.md

 ### Using a Browser Extension

-You can use this [Browser Extension](https://webextension.org/listing/access-control.html) to unlock the CORS restrictions imposed by your browser.
-This is useful if you are in development mode and is easy to use.
+You can use this [browser extension for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/) to create a web server, and serve your files using HTTP.
+Very easy to use.

 ## Using an Application